 Community care facilities (CCF) include child day care and residential care facilities for children, youth, and adults.
-These include residential care facilities for seniors, sometimes referred to informally as long-term care facilities, continuing care facilities or nursing homes.
-Also included are facilities that are sometimes referred to informally as group homes; these may include smaller residential care facilities for persons with developmental disabilities, facilities that provide detoxification and intensive treatment for persons with substance use disorders, facilities for persons with mental health disorders or brain injuries, and residential care facilities for children and youth.
+These include care facilities for seniors, sometimes referred to informally as long-term care homes, continuing care homes or nursing homes.
+Also included are facilities that are sometimes referred to informally as group homes including smaller residential care facilities for persons with developmental disabilities, facilities that provide detoxification and intensive treatment for persons with substance use disorders, facilities for persons with mental health disorders or brain injuries, and residential care facilities for children and youth.
 Facilities providing highly specialized care, such as hospices, are also licensed under the CCALA.

-Licensees who receive funding from an organization such as a health authority, Community Living BC (CLBC), or the Ministry of Children and Family Development have specific contractual obligations they must meet in addition to the requirements of the CCALA and its regulations.
+Licensees who receive funding from an organization such as a health authority, Community Living BC (CLBC), the Ministry of Social Development and Poverty Reduction or the Ministry of Children and Family Development have specific contractual obligations they must meet in addition to the requirements of the CCALA and its regulations.
 These organizations assess potential clients to determine whether they are eligible for services and also monitor their contracts with service providers to ensure that their clients are receiving appropriate services, and that their needs are being met.
 When a person in care is also a client of such a program, that program and Community Care Licensing are partners in ensuring that person's health and safety.